COVID-19 – Supporting a phased return to educational settings

 - Closure of school buildings during term 4

-- Phased return to educational settings and blended learning at home, beginning in August 2020
+- The return to educational settings beginning in August 2020

 Families and learners will understandably have concerns regarding the identification, support and monitoring of dyslexia and literacy difficulties.
 For example: